momotsow/capstone-1/README.md

 # Capstone One

-For this repository, I've created html templates and styling files in order to built a responsive portfolio ,  which can help to easy explorate  profiles from differents devices.
+For this repository, I've created html templates and styling files in order to built a responsive first capstone project,  which can help to easy explorate profiles from differents devices.

 ## Built With